actualbudget/actual/docs/config/https.md

    }
    ```
 2. **Configuring with environment variables**: If you can’t easily create new files, you can also configure HTTPS using environment variables.
 Set the `ACTUAL_HTTPS_KEY` and `ACTUAL_HTTPS_CERT` environment variables to the contents of the `.key` and `.crt` files, respectively.
 If you’re unable to include newlines in the environment variable values, you can replace any newlines with `\n` and Actual will automatically convert them back to newlines.

+Once one of the above configuration methods have been applied, make sure to access your instance using `https` instead of refreshing the web page.